Muguntha96/codesInGitHub/README.md

 # codesInGitHub
-This repository is for practice
+This repository is for practicing java